xwp/wp-search-tweets-widget/readme.txt

 Provides Twitter query search, like `from:WordPress, OR from:photomatt`, and gets the search results rendered as a widget.
 The results will get updated frequently.

+**Development of this plugin is done on [GitHub](https://github.com/x-team/wp-search-tweets-widget).
+Pull requests are always welcome**.

 == Installation ==

 1. Upload **Search Tweets Widget** plugin to your blog's `wp-content/plugins/` directory and activate.